darexsu/ansible-role-molecule/README.md

 # Molecule for Debian
 Options:
-  - install molecule in virtualenv
+  - install Molecule in virtualenv

 Installation:
 1) Install from Github (git installed on your server)